yogeshhegde/processor-sdk-doc/source/linux/Examples_and_Demos/Application_Demos/ROS_Radar.rst

 .. _reconfigure-plsdk-for-python3:

-.. topic:: Reconfigure PLSDK for Python3
+.. topic:: Reconfigure SITARA for Python3

-    PLSDK includes ROS packages from meta-ros layer, compiled with Python3 support (build/conf/local.conf : ROS_USE_PYTHON3 = "yes")
+    SITARA includes ROS packages from meta-ros layer, compiled with Python3 support (build/conf/local.conf : ROS_USE_PYTHON3 = "yes")
-    As PLSDK default python setting is Python 2.7, filesystem update is required for ROS tests to run:
+    As SITARA default python setting is Python 2.7, filesystem update is required for ROS tests to run:

 .. code-block:: console